AANovokhatskiy/pyscarcopula/README.md

 The Markov property allows this high-dimensional integral to be factored into a chain of one-dimensional integrals, each computed as a matrix-vector product on a discretized grid.
 Total complexity: O(TK²) (dense) or O(TKb) (sparse, where b is the kernel bandwidth).

+### Vine copulas

+Vine copulas decompose a d-dimensional dependence structure into d(d-1)/2 bivariate copulas arranged in a tree hierarchy.
+Two types are supported:

+- **C-vine**: fixed star structure where one variable is the root of each tree.
+- **R-vine**: data-driven structure selected by Dissmann's algorithm — at each tree level a maximum spanning tree is built on |Kendall's τ|, subject to the proximity condition.
+R-vines are more flexible and typically achieve higher log-likelihood than C-vines.

+Each edge in the vine can use a different copula family and estimation method (MLE, SCAR-TM, or GAS).
+Weak edges are automatically replaced with independence copulas.

 ### Goodness of fit

 Model quality is assessed via the Rosenblatt transform.
 For the stochastic model we use the **mixture Rosenblatt transform**, which integrates the h-function over the predictive distribution of the latent state, avoiding the Jensen bias from plugging in a point estimate.
 Uniformity of the transformed sample is tested with the Cramér–von Mises statistic.